Associate Degree Pre-Nursing PathwayCollege Transfer

 Associate Degree Pre-Nursing Pathway Concentration Overview

-The general education requirement includes study in courses selected from the Universal General Education Transfer Component (UGETC) component of the CAA.
-(All Universal General Education Transfer Component courses in which the student earns a grade of “C” or better will transfer for equivalency credit up to the distribution limits detailed in the CAA.)
+The general education requirement includes study in courses selected from the Universal General Education Transfer Component (UGETC) component of the Comprehensive Articulation Agreement (CAA).
+(All UGETC courses in which the student earns a grade of “C” or better will transfer for equivalency credit up to the distribution limits detailed in the CAA.)

 |ACA 122||College Transfer Success||n/a||n/a||n/a||1|